pipQuasar/FFpython/README.md

 Open a Pull Request.
 For more details on how to contribute, review our Contribution Guide.

-# ❤️ Donations
-If you like FFpython and want to support its development, consider making a donation:

-<h3>CVU/CBU: 0000003100050103906295</h3>

 # 📞 Contact
 If you have any questions or suggestions, do not hesitate to contact us: